-As seen above clean NEX far Outperformed, by well over +50%.
+As seen above, clean NEX has far Outperformed by well over +50%.
 Why might that be?
-4 factors may help to explain why that other global theme trailed so far behind the leader NEX for global clean energy.
-Perhaps it's because that other non-NEX basket has/had been:
+Five factors may help to explain why that other global theme has been so far behind the leader NEX for global clean energy.
+Perhaps it's because that other non-NEX basket was or it is:

-- Heavily Restricted to just not-so-clean, biggest-caps far fewer themes & stocks; - Very concentrated too in top 10, or 30 names total (now it can be more post 2021); - Heavily skewed by having to use modified-market capitalization style and weightings; - Unable to hold very many stories eg misses new storage, EVs, alt. fuels, efficiency, grid; - Less Diversified across stories, and nations with relatively fewer clean themes represented.
+- Heavily Restricted to the not-so-clean bigger-caps so far fewer themes & stocks; - Heavily concentrated too in top 10 or 30 names total (now more names post 2021); - Heavily skewed by having to use modified-market capitalization style and weightings; - Unable to hold very many stories eg misses storage, EVs, alt. fuels, efficiency, grid etc; - Less Diversified across stories, and nations with also relatively dirtier themes represented.

 Nothing wrong with that other per se.
-Also provides a good contrast as between 2 clean energy Index themes!
-For other differences as between global NEX - vs. other global energy basket, the NEX launched/went live first in 2006 - well before that other Index.
-At Q2 2021, the NEX had 125 components.
-That other global basket instead and for years since inception, had only just 30 components up to 2021.
-Just 30 hadn't allowed it much clean energy scope at all.
-So wasn't possible for it to as well capture stories across EVs, hydrogen, fuel cells, etc.
+Also is good contrast as between 2 global energy Index themes!
+For other differences as between global NEX - vs. other global energy basket, the NEX launched/went live first in 2006 - before that other Index.
+Seen in early 2021 the NEX had 125 components.
+The other global basket instead & for years since inception, had only just 30 components up to 2021.
+Just 30 hadn't allowed it true clean energy scope at all.
+So, wasn't possible for it to well capture stories across EVs, green hydrogen, storage etc etc.

 Weighting styles matter greatly too.
-That other basket based on market cap weights, modified by a 4.5% cap, at times exceeded.
-Generally, at any rate, just 10 names in that other tracker might make up half or more its total Index weight!
-In truth global clean energy reflects far more than just 10 huge names of course.
-Yet concentrating that way has meant a biggest few, might push it up if momentum there narrowly did well up - or might pull that down.
+The other basket uses market cap weights modified by a 4.5% cap, at times exceeded.
+Generally, at any rate, just 10 names in that other tracker might make up half of its total Index weight!!
+In truth global clean energy reflects far more than just 10 names of course.
+Yet concentrating that way had meant a biggest few, might push it up fast if momentum there narrowly did well up - or might pull that down.

-As seen in shorter performances like last 1 year or 5 years, while the 2 Indexes at times trade leadership back & forth short periods - over very long periods, NEX does significantly better.
-The equal weighted NEX early 2021 had a much greater 125 names with far wider reach.
-And helpfully, its equal weighting style let more & smaller names be included and heard: each has a voice.
-Given such big performance gap over longer periods, it seems equal weights may allow passive NEX (& tracker) to better capture more - especially the smaller & mid cap stocks and inherently clean purer plays.
-Please note though, neither approach is 'right': they're simply 2 differing methodologies.
-2 varied ways for clean stories to be captured.
-One's been highly concentrated, some dirty, biased to big - the other's been clean and wider-ranging.
+Shorter periods, say past 1 or 5 years - these 2 Indexes at times trade leadership back & forth - but over longer periods, the NEX does very significantly better.
+Equal weight NEX eg early 2021 had a much greater 125 names with far wider reach.
+And helpfully, its equal weighting lets more & smaller names be included and heard: each one has a voice.
+Given such huge performance gap over long periods, it seems equal weights allows passive NEX (& tracker) to better capture more - especially smaller & mid cap inherently clean purer plays.
+Please note though neither approach is 'right': they're simply 2 differing methodologies.
+2 varied ways for global clean stories to be captured.
+The other's been very concentrated, allows some dirty names, and biased to big - while the NEX has been notably clean and is wider-ranging.

-As a practical matter that other Index's tracker has had a moderately lower expense ratio (though oft swamped by performance difference).
-And its heavy-trading has meant good liquidity.
+As a practical matter that other Index's tracker does have a moderately lower expense ratio - though is oft swamped by performance difference.
+And its heavy-trading gives liquidity.
 Overall, then, 2 takes on a fast-growing theme.
-Equal weighted NEX is truer to clean theme - vs. that Market cap weighted, less-clean, other emphasizing its Top few.
-Probably quite useful in the real world having 2 differing benchmarks in an-emerging global story.
-But: that other Index has faced vexed issues given how it was designed/built.
-One, arguably, was its excessive concentration.
-Tracker thus faced liquidity risks given design.
-As big & increasing sums flowed in, only a few concentrated names in its tracker, could overwhelm even its ('smallest') big stocks.
-That in turn, might distort share price/s, and/or take far too many days for its tracker to 'fill' at rebalance on regular or far above average volumes.
+An equal weighted NEX truer to clean theme - vs. a cap weighted less-clean other, skewed to its Top Ten and towards brown Utilities.
+Quite useful in real world having 2 differing benchmarks in an-emerging global story.
+But: that other Index also faced vexed issues given how it was designed/built.
+One arguably, was excessive concentration.
+Its tracker faced real liquidity risks given that design.
+As big and growing sums flowed in, the few concentrated names in a tracker could overwhelm even its 'mid-sized' huge stocks.
+That in turn, might distort share price/s, and/or take far too many days for its tracker to 'fill' at rebalance given regular or above average volumes/ADTV.